aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 === Pegasus <pegasus>

-The original implementation of Pegasus is outlined in a 2006 paper @knoll2006pegasus by Roman Knöll and Mira Mezini, the former of which I had the pleasure of contacting via e-mail, and who has confirmed that the project and related work are still under active development although the official webpage hasn't been updated since 2018, on the date of writing @pegasuswebsite.
+The original implementation of Pegasus is outlined in a 2006 paper @knoll2006pegasus by Roman Knöll and Mira Mezini, the former of which I had the pleasure of contacting via e-mail, and who has confirmed that the project and related work are still under active development, although the official webpage has not been updated since 2018, on the date of writing @pegasuswebsite.

 ==== Implicit Referencing, Compression and Context Dependence

 According to the authors, the main features that distinguish natural language from programming languages are: implicit referencing, compression and context dependence.

-Implicit referencing refers to the usage of Deixis in speech, pronouns such as "it", "he", "she", words like "the former", "the latter" and demonstratives like "this", "that" are all words clearly exemplify this phenomenon.
+Implicit referencing refers to the usage of Deixis in speech, pronouns such as "it", "he", "she", words like "the former", "the latter" and demonstratives like "this", "that" - all words clearly exemplifying this phenomenon.

 Compression is a mechanism that avoids the tedious repetition of information and it can be of two kinds: syntactic or semantic.
 The former refers to the use of words such as "and" in a sentence like: "he pets the cat and the cheetah" understood as an abbreviation for "he pets the cat and he pets the cheetah".
-An example of semantic compression would be the in sentence "first go from left to right, then viceversa", where "viceversa", in this case, would mean: "from right to left".
+An example of semantic compression would be the sentence "first go from left to right, then viceversa", where "viceversa", in this case, would mean: "from right to left".

 Context Dependence refers to the fact that, contra most programming languages, the same string in natural language can be reduced in different ways depending on the surrounding context, not only on the string itself.
-In the sentence: "the mouse runs, then it jumps, the cat kills it, then it jumps" there are two identical instances of the phrase "then it jumps": in the former the pronoun "it" refers to the mouse, in the latter the pronoun "it" refers to the cat.
+In the sentence: "the mouse runs, then it jumps, the cat kills it, then it jumps" there are two identical instances of the phrase "then it jumps".
+In the former the pronoun "it" refers to the mouse, in the latter the pronoun "it" refers to the cat.

 These three mechanisms, in the authors' opinion, all help in reducing the amount of redundancy in our spoken and written communication.

 ==== Idea Notation

-The authors discuss of a possible formalization of human thought; it may or may not be possible for a computer to "experience" the same thoughts and feelings as a human being, but, according to the authors, it is should be possible to describe the structure of human thought formally enough for it to be imitated mechanically.
+The authors discuss of a possible formalization of human thought; it may or may not be possible for a computer to "experience" the same thoughts and feelings as a human being, but, according to the authors, it should be possible to describe the structure of human thought formally enough for it to be imitated mechanically. // human THOUGHT

 They propose a distinction between what they call "Atomic" versus "Complex" ideas, the former stemming directly from human perception (such as "the smell of wood", or "the warmth of wood"), and the latter being a combination of the former (such as the very idea of "wood").

-They also recognize a third category of ideas they call "Composed", which "combine several Complex ideas for a short moment" @knoll2006pegasus, effectively corresponding with propositions, such as the meaning of the sentence: "the car drives on the street".
+They also recognize a third category of ideas they call "Composed", which "combine several Complex ideas for a short moment" @knoll2006pegasus, effectively corresponding with propositions, such as the meaning of the sentence "the car drives on the street".

-Every idea, they assert, can have a concrete representation as: an entity, an action or a property; corresponding to a noun, a verb or an adjective/adverb respectively, in most natural languages.
+Every idea, they assert, can have a concrete representation as: an entity, an action or a property, corresponding to a noun, a verb or an adjective/adverb respectively, in most natural languages.

 The authors then describe a formalism they call "the idea notation" to express concepts and thoughts in this framework, and to perform automatic computations on them.